OpenXR for Spatial Displays

 These devices need a common interface layer.
 Without one, the ecosystem fragments before it has a chance to grow.
 DisplayXR brings that missing layer, so developers and hardware vendors can build against a shared interface rather than isolated SDKs.

 The end goal is not a parallel standard — it's the standard.
-DisplayXR's 3D-display extensions are designed to be upstreamed into OpenXR at Khronos (EXT → KHR), with DisplayXR as the open reference implementation, so an app written once runs on any spatial display — exactly as OpenXR did for headsets.
+The 3D-display extensions ship under the project's own DXR author tag, registered with Khronos in July 2026, and are designed to be upstreamed as cross-vendor KHR extensions — with DisplayXR as the open reference implementation, validated against the official OpenXR conformance suite on every release.
+An app written once runs on any spatial display, exactly as OpenXR did for headsets.

 Start building for spatial displays